crismartinezco/GuessTheSnare/README.md

 4. **Visualize clustering results**
    - The script generates scatter plots of extracted features and overlays detected onsets on the waveform.

-5. **Concatenate and export clustered onsets**
+5. **Listen, compare and decide! ;)**
-   - Extracted percussive sounds are concatenated and saved as new audio files.
+   - Extracted percussive sounds are played.
+Infor regarding name of the chosen sound sample from your library is provided.

 Run the script:
 ```bash